P-p-H-d/mlib/README.md

   return 0;
 }
 ```

+To register an oplist, you need to define the macro `M_OPL_+type` that expands into its oplist.
+It shall a macro function that take no argument.

+### Your oplist overpowered

 Or even shorter when you're comfortable enough with the library by using its advanced constructor features: